What is Jurisdiction?

 UCCJEA and Dependency & Neglect

 In S.A.G., the child’s home state was Arkansas, and the child had lived continuously in Arkansas until the trip to Colorado.
-This did not prevent Colorado from taking temporary emergency action to protect the child, but that provision of the UCCJEA did not authorize continuing jurisdiction without a finding of a basis for Colorado jurisdiction – and in this case, there was none.
+Even without Colorado having child custody jurisdiction, the child’s home state being Arkansas would not prevent Colorado from taking temporary emergency action to protect the child.
+But that provision of the UCCJEA did not authorize continuing child custody jurisdiction without a finding of a basis for Colorado jurisdiction – and in this case, there was none.

 One of the bases for Colorado jurisdiction argued by DHS was that Arkansas had effectively declined to exercise jurisdiction.
 But in order for that to happen, the Colorado trial court must affirmatively contact Arkansas to determine if it was declining jurisdiction – something it failed to do.
 DHS argued that declination could be inferred by the lack of a child custody case being filed in Arkansas, and that the requirement for the Colorado judge to contact the Arkansas court was merely a “best practice”.
 The Court of Appeals was not persuaded: